 During the import, Keap will automatically scan emails for non-marketable domains, known invalid email addresses, disposable addresses and delinquent (not used for >12 months) email addresses.
 If problem email addresses are found, you will be notified and given the opportunity to review those email addresses.

-- Go to Admin > Import Data
+- Navigate to Admin > Import Data.

-- Select Contacts and click Go.
+- Select a source and Contacts, then click Go

 - Click on Browse to select a csv file from your computer.

 Note: Files larger than 10 MB cannot be uploaded.
 In a situation where you have a file larger than 10 MB, you would need to split it into multiple files.
 You can use free software like Free Huge CSV Splitter to help you.

 Note: If you previously imported a similar file and chose to "Save the Import", you can choose this option and it will load the same field matching rules so you don't have to match the fields a second time.
 This can save you a lot of time if you are frequently importing CSV files from another system.
 A "Saved Import" is just a saved set of matching rules from a previous import.